Sd.Kfz. 234: Development

 The Sd.Kfz.
 234/3, produced simultaneously with the 234/1, served as a support vehicle for the reconnaissance vehicles.
 It had an open-topped superstructure, in which a short-barreled 7.5 cm K51 L/24 gun was installed.
 This gun was intended for use against "soft" targets; however, when using a hollow charge shell, the penetration power exceeded that of the 5 cm L/60 gun.
 This variant was produced from mid 1944 to the end of 1944, before switching production to the 234/4.

 The final variant produced was the Sd.Kfz.
 234/4, which replaced the L/24 gun with the 7.5 cm L/46 PaK 40.
 This was yet another attempt to increase the mobility of this anti-tank gun; however, the 234 chassis was stretched to its limits.
 This variant was manufactured from the end of 1944 to the end of hostilities in 1945.

 Service history

 Sd.Kfz.
-234/4 surrendered to the U.S. at the IV Panzer Corps in Czechoslovakia.
-Now the U.S. Army Armor & Cavalry.
+234/4 surrendered to the U.S. by the IV Panzer Corps in Czechoslovakia.
+Now at the U.S. Army Armor & Cavalry Collection.

 Protracted engine development meant that the desert campaign was over before the 234 arrived, but it nevertheless proved useful on the Eastern and Western Fronts.
 It was quite formidable, but not many were built before it was replaced by the simpler 234/1, with a 20mm gun, in 1944.
 The Sd.Kfz.
 234 was commonly used in pairs, one equipped with a long-range radio communications kit while the other possessed only a short-range radio.
 The long-range unit was identifiable by the large "star" antenna on the left side of the vehicle.

 Some sources suggest that the Sd.Kfz.
 234/2 was used by the following combat units: